lchehami/lchehami.github.io/_publications/2016_jasa_achdjian.md

   A statistical model is proposed to relate the scattering properties of a local heterogeneity in a plate to the statistical properties of scattered and reverberated flexural waves in reverberant media.
+  The work highlights the role of reverberation and diffuse wavefields in complex elastic structures.

+cover: /assets/images/covers/flexural_reverberation.png

 authors:
   - Hossep Achdjian